beskonacnost/panorama/README.md

 # Panorama

-Panorama is single page Web application created using TypeScript, React and Three.js.
+Panorama is single page Web application created using TypeScript, React and Three.js. <Enter>
 Application loads equirectangular image and opens it as panoramic view.
 User can navigate with mouse controls.
 User cam create small sphere on image by duble-clicking on a mouse button.